szmania/Feed_Filter/README.md

-# Feed_Filter
+# Torrent Feed Filter

-Filter manager for torrent rss feeds for your most popular torrenting sites like ruTracker and tenYardTorrents.
+Torrent filter manager for torrent RSS feeds for your most popular torrenting sites like ruTracker and tenYardTorrents.